Middle Township High School Logo

 Advisor: Mrs. Cope

 The French Club meets monthly to celebrate all aspects of the French culture (art, film, cuisine, and holidays).
-Throughout the school year, we host a Chocolate sale, a cheese tasting or Raclette party, and a Mardi Gras party.
+Throughout the school year, we host a chocolate sale, a cheese tasting or raclette party, and a Mardi Gras party.
 The club also plans trips to French-speaking countries.
 Each year, we add something new to our repertoire.
 Some new events we sponsored recently: French movie night at the PAC, trips to the Moma and the Barnes to participate in a tour of French art or to view a special exhibition and a French lunch at a restaurant.

 Future Educators of America